wkumari/draft-wkumari-dnsop-extended-error/README.md

 4. Defined Extended DNS Errors

    This document defines some initial EDE codes.
-The mechanism is intended to be extensible, and additional code-points can be registered in the "Extended DNS Errors" registry Section 5.2.
-The INFO-CODE from the EDE EDNS option is used to serve as an index into the "Extended DNS Error" IANA registry, the initial values for which are defined in the following sub-sections.
+The mechanism is intended to be extensible, and additional codepoints can be registered in the "Extended DNS Errors" registry (Section 5.2).
+The INFO-CODE from the EDE EDNS option is used to serve as an index into the "Extended DNS Error" IANA registry, the initial values for which are defined in the following subsections.

-Kumari, et al.          Expires November 6, 2020                [Page 5]

-Internet-Draft       draft-ietf-dnsop-extended-error            May 2020

 4.1.
 Extended DNS Error Code 0 - Other